1 Getting Started

 This means that nothing will be saved between times when you open R. This, in turn, means that your script has to contain everything that is important for your analysis and you will not accidentally rely on something being carried over between programming sessions.
 What do I mean?
 Well, you might run a piece of code and then accidentally delete it from the script.
 The results of running the code could hang around between sessions and you would not notice your mistake.
 When it comes to sharing your code, the research you share it with will not be able to run it successfully and it might take a long time to discover the problem.

-You should also modify the appearance of RStudio to your liking using the Appearance
+You can also modify the appearance of RStudio to your liking using the Appearance options.

 You can write R code in any text editor which you like.
 Popular options with more or less integration of R include: